hover effect

 The River

-In this variant, you should not indicate which board you are playing until the river card is dealt and players turn over their cards.
-In the example above, you have a flush on board 1 using the 2 hearts in your hand with 3 hearts on the board.
-You also have 2 pair, tens and sixes on board 2.
-The game can either be played that the winner of each board wins the entire pot or the game can be played that the winner of each pot splits the pot.
-This should be decided before cards are dealt.
+You should not indicate which board you are playing until the river card is dealt and players turn over their cards.
+In the example above, you have a flush on board 1 using the two hearts in your hand with three hearts on the board.
+You also have two pair, tens and sixes on board 2.